 Are you planning on traveling alone in Iceland?
 You picked a fantastic destination, especially if you’re traveling solo for the first time!
 Iceland is super safe and beautiful, and will make you feel as if you’ve either traveled into the pages of an epic fantasy novel or to another planet entirely.

 So, congratulations on literally selecting the perfect choice, haha.

-How do I know your choice is perfect?
+How else do I know your choice is perfect?

-No joke, I absolutely loved it here even in the dead of winter (one of these days I’ll go back in summer).
+No joke, I absolutely loved it here even in the dead of winter in addition to exploring this island in the summer (yay, 24 hour sunshine).
 Honestly, the only downside I can think about Iceland is the price tag, haha.
 And the fact that I didn’t see the Northern Lights.
 Talk about a major fail, argh!

 Over all, Iceland is a wonderful place, often called “The Land of Ice and Fire,” for its volcanos, hot springs, glaciers, and other stunning bits of natural beauty.

 Iceland has also gained tremendous popularity in recent years.
 Although mass tourism is problematic (another rant for another day), it’s easy to see why so many travelers would fall in massive love with this tiny northern country.